Teachinghearts |

 He called himself God - equal to the Father.
 "I and the Father are one".
 He is not merely a good man or another great prophet.

 He existed before the world.
-While all the members of the Godhead were present at the creation, John refers to Him as the one who actively created the earth.
+While all the members of the Trinity were present at the creation, John refers to Him as the one who actively created the earth.

 Jesus spoke the world into existence.